Sunlitt/SunKit/README.md

 $$snoon = 720 - 4 * longitude - EoT$$

-Please note that this is for UTC Sunrise, Sunset and Solar Noon.We have to convert it in your local time based on your time zone.
+Please note that this is for UTC Sunrise, Sunset and Solar Noon.
+We have to convert it in your local time based on your time zone.

 ``` swift
 private func getSunrise() throws -> Date {